Requirements and Statute of Limitations

 NTC Weekend Extension Course of Study School

 The North Texas Conference Extension Course of Study School (COSS) continues to be a convenient way in which Part-Time Local Pastors can fulfill most of their required Course of Study work.
-The Director of Local Pastor Education, which includes COSS, is , who serves as Dean of the School and ensures adherence to the standards and policies established by the General Board of Higher Education and Ministry.
+The Director of Local Pastor Education, which includes COSS, is Rev. Dyan Dietz, who ensures adherence to the standards and policies established by the General Board of Higher Education and Ministry.
 The academic calendar for the extension school runs from September through August.
 A schedule of courses for and application forms are available elsewhere on this website.

 The NTC Extension Course of Study School intends to offer courses which will enable a Part-Time Local Pastor to fulfill their basic Course of Study requirements in a manner that maximizes opportunity for secular employment during the year.
 The Basic COSS curriculum consists of 20 classes.
 These classes will be offered on a two-year rotation in the North Texas Conference COSS (see “10 and 11” below).

-- A non-refundable fee of $100 is required for each course from students within the North Texas Conference.
-Upon receipt of the registration form and fee, a confirmation will be emailed.
-Registrations must be received 30 days prior to the first class.
+- A non-refundable fee of $200 is required at the time of registration from students within the North Texas Conference.
+A confirmation notification will be sent upon approval and enrollment into the class.

 - Contact the instructor for a class syllabus, including reading assignments and written work due prior to the first class.
 Some course assignments can be found by clicking on the course name.